 As Though We Hid the Sun in a Sea of Stories is an exhibition and research project that foregrounds an ever-incomplete weaving of narratives of artists, curators, writers, and customary knowledge holders.
-It traces the many worlds that have existed in parallel, often in spite of or against the oppressive monolithic world imagined by successive regimes—the Russian Empire, the USSR, and contemporary Russia—that have controlled areas across Eastern Europe and Central and North Asia.
+It traces the many worlds that have existed in parallel, often in spite of or against the oppressive visions imagined by successive regimes—the Russian Empire, the USSR, and contemporary Russia—that have controlled areas across Eastern Europe and Central and North Asia.

-Seemingly eccentric in relation to the exhibition’s geographies, the title is enkindled by ‘The Blesséd Word: A Prologue on Kashmir’, a poem written by the Kashmiri poet Agha Shahid Ali in 1990 and dedicated to his violence-ridden homeland.
-Written while the Soviet Union was disintegrating, it features a line by the Polish-Jewish Soviet poet Osip Mandelstam as one of its epigraphs.
-The title of the exhibition is a grafting of verses from Ali’s and Mandelstam’s poems.
-Ali strived to articulate the tragedy of his people and yearnings for a lost homeland; in so doing, he invokes another loss in another time and country.
+Seemingly eccentric in relation to the exhibition’s geographies, the title is enkindled by ‘The Blesséd Word: A Prologue on Kashmir’, a poem written by the Kashmiri poet Agha Shahid Ali in 1990 and dedicated to his violence-ridden country.
+Conveying the grief of a homeland being destroyed, Ali likens his own fate with that of poet Osip Mandelstam, who was repressed and sent into internal exile by Stalin’s regime and subsequently perished in a Siberian camp.
+Featuring a line by Mandelstam as one of its epigraphs, Ali’s poem strived to articulate the tragedy of his people and yearnings for a lost homeland; in so doing, he invokes another loss in another time and country.

 This project is co-conceptualized with curator Iaroslav Volovod, who has conducted original research focused on the colonial history of the Russian Empire and the USSR; artists and curators Nikolay Karabinovych and Saodat Ismailova; and historian and researcher of the former Soviet space, Kimberly St. Julian-Varnon.